Spotnana-Tech/terraform-provider-jumpcloud/README.md

 # Pulls all usergroups from the JumpCloud API
 data "snjumpcloud_usergroups" "all_usergroups" {}

-# Define some local variables, filter group results
 locals {
-  # The ID of the first usergroup
-  first_usergroup_id = data.snjumpcloud_usergroups.all_usergroups.usergroups.0.id

   # filter the usergroups to only include those that start with "test"
   test_groups = [
     for g in data.snjumpcloud_usergroups.all_usergroups.usergroups : g.id
     if startswith(g.name, "test")
   ]
 }
-# Makes a new usergroup

 resource "snjumpcloud_usergroup" "example_group" {
   name        = "example-terraform-group"
   description = "This group was created by Spotnana Terraform Provider!"
 }

-# Output these values to the console
 output "group_id" {
   value = snjumpcloud_usergroup.example_group.id
   description = "The ID of the created group"
 }
-output "first_group_id" {
-  value = local.first_usergroup_id
-  description = "The ID of the first group"
-}
-output "test_groups" {
-  value = local.test_groups
-  description = "The IDs of all groups that start with 'test'" }
 ```
 See the [examples](examples/jumpcloud) for more provider usage examples.